 In addition to capital, Congress and the federal banking agencies should create programs to promote investments, technical assistance, mentorship, and collaborative relationships between minority banks and community banks at large.
-These provisions were included in House legislation, the Ensuring Diversity in Community Banking Act (H.R.
-5322).
-In particular, that bill would create a new "Impact Designation" for banks with a specified percentage of loans extended to low-income borrowers would ensure that assistance is directed to those institutions that are having the greatest impact in low-income communities.
-H.R.
-5322 passed the House in 2020.
-We urge this committee to consider similar legislation.
+Many of these are included in the Ensuring Diversity in Community Banking Act, which is discussed below.